 CET 358 Structural Steel and Wood Design (3) F. Introduction to elementary structural steel and wood design; design of individual members and their connections as dictated by various specifications (AISC, AITC, AASHTO, etc.).
-Includes computer techniques in the areas of structural analysis/design.
-Prerequisite: CET 308 (can be taken concurrently).
+Includes computer techniques in the areas of structural analysis / design.
+Prerequisite: Credit or concurrent enrollment in CET308.

 CET 360 Construction Management (3) F. Introduction to the construction manager concept.
 Roles of the contractor, superintendent, designer, owner and inspector.
 Project administration, project financing, costs and accounting, labor relations, bonding and insurance, and job safety.
-Prerequisite: CET 254.
+Prerequisite: CET254.

 CET 362 Construction Safety (3) F. Review of existing safety requirements pertaining to Construction and Industrial Works, and discusses practices utilized to comply with these regulations.
 All OSHA regulations pertaining to construction as well as CFR documents are discussed.
-Prerequisite: CET 105, ENG 104.
+Prerequisites: CET105 and ENG104.